-- These contracts are used when plans and specifications are ready. - A price is agreed upon by the client(owner) and the contractor. - The risks due to market fluctuations belong to the client. - The sooner the job is completed, the sooner the contractor gets money. - However, in this system, plans and specifications must be elaborate, precise, detailed and complete. - A complete control must be kept on the job site since the contractor may use the cheap material.
+- These contracts are used when plans and specifications are ready. - A price is agreed upon by the client(owner) and the contractor. - The risks due to market fluctuations belong to the contractor. - The sooner the job is completed, the sooner the contractor gets money. - However, in this system, plans and specifications must be elaborate, precise, detailed and complete. - A complete control must be kept on the job site since the contractor may use the poor material and unqualified labor.